RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

 ## Add user parameters for proxy

+### Define parameters
 You can optionally add user parameters for a proxy.
 For example, use the parameters to store user credentials of the external platform.
-Define them in the "userParameters" array in the config.json file (at the root of the proxy sub-folder).
-The following is "userParameters" from config.json for Nest proxy :
+Define them in the "userParameters" array in the config.json file.
+The following is "userParameters" of config.json for Nest proxy :
 ~~~ javascript
 public: {
   ...